Socialist Party of Uruguay: History

 It is currently led by Gonzalo Civila.

 The Broad Front supported Daniel Martinez, a member of Socialist Party of Uruguay, for the 2019 general election.
 Martinez arrived first at the first turn, but was defeated in the run-off by Luis Alberto Lacalle Pou of the National Party (also endorsed by Colorado Party and Open Cabildo).
 For the first time in 15 years, the Broad Front was defeated at the polls.
 The party also lost its majority and in the Chamber of Representatives and the Senate, while remaining the largest party in the General Assembly.

-Electoral history
+Election results

 Presidential elections

 Due to its membership in the Broad Front, the party has endorsed the candidates of other parties on several occasions.
 Presidential elections in Uruguay are held using a two-round system, the results of which are displayed below.